foliovision/fv-wordpress-flowplayer/readme.txt

 = My videos are hosted with Amazon S3 service.
 How can I fill the details into shortcode? =

-Currently there is no support for Amazon S3 service, this feature might be added in the future.
+Just enter the URL of your video hosted on Amazon S3 as the video source.

 = The spinning circle is off centre when the video is loading. =